-Do you need qualifications to be a foster parent?
+What qualifications do you need to be a foster carer?

 A common misconception around fostering is that you need formal qualifications to be a foster parent.
 However, this simply isn't true - in fact, you don't need any qualifications to foster a child, as we provide you with all the training you need to care for vulnerable children and young people.